tektoncd/pipeline/docs/pipeline-api.md

 </p>
 <div>
 <p>ParamType indicates the type of an input parameter;
-Used to distinguish between a single string and an array of strings.</p>
+Used to distinguish between a single string, an array of strings, an object and an artifact</p>
 </div>
 <table>
 <thead>